 The dreaded orange peels skin affects up to 90 percent of women.
 Only surgery can get rid of it completely, but there are ways to decrease the lumps and bumps.
 Exfoliation and massage stimulates circulation and reduces water retention, and drinking plenty of H20 flushes out toxins.
 It also helps to cut down on sugar, nicotine and caffeine.

 Exercise is vital, because cellulite is basically trapped fat, sculpting and toning helps burn some of this fat by building muscle.
 All anti-cellulite creams claim to break down the fat cells that cause cellulite, but they need to be used in conjunction with a healthy diet, exercise, drinking loads of water and massaging the affected area as often as possible.
-Look for a cream that contains anti-inflammatories and antioxidants, as these aid blood flow, as well as collagen, which is a natural protein that boosts firming and toning.
+Look for a cream that contains anti-inflammatory ingredients and antioxidants, as these aid blood flow, as well as collagen, which is a natural protein that boosts firming and toning.

 The effect of cellulite creams varies from body to body, so be patient, they can take anywhere between three to 15 weeks to make any noticeable difference.